ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

-- Plays on the small white ticks in the beatmap editor.
+- In the beatmap editor, this plays for the small white ticks; however, the beatmap editor will only use the default sounds.
-- This is also used in the offset wizard, osu!catch spinners (pitches goes up per caught banana).
+- Despite the above, this can be skinned for the offset wizard and the bananas in osu!catch (pitch goes up per caught banana).

 ## Gameplay